ACCESS POLICY STATEMENT

 All of our trains have access for the mobility impaired.
 Unfortunately, the Burton & Ashby Tram No 14 can not be adapted to enable wheelchair access but we aim to provide alternative means of appropriate access.

-Disabled visitors benefit from concession rate admission charges and carers are given free admission.
+Disabled visitors benefit from carers bring given free admission.
 Disabled visitors are able to reserve a space in the Museum’s free car park, which is as near to the main doors as possible.

 Group and school visits are welcome by appointment and during the booking process we enable the visit organiser to state any special needs which the Museum endeavours to meet.